raphaelsty/kgsearch/README.md

 kg open
 ```

 The library [Cherche](https://github.com/raphaelsty/cherche) provides the entity search engine.
 KGSearch relies on a local flask API.
-The user interface is developed in React and uses the [3D Force-Directed Graph] library (https://github.com/vasturiano/3d-force-graph).
+The user interface is developed in React and uses the [3D Force-Directed Graph](https://github.com/vasturiano/3d-force-graph) library.